Estate Planning Attorney in Denver

 A living trust is a written legal document through which your assets are placed into a trust for your benefit during your lifetime and then transferred to designated beneficiaries at your death by your chosen representative, called a “trustee.”

-Although educating yourself about living trusts and other forms of financial planning is wise, you can hardly be expected to become an expert in the matter overnight.
-The Lewis & Matthews Law Firm can use their knowledge of the law and experience in estate planning to help you establish a trust that meets your individual needs.
+Although educating yourself about living trusts and other forms of financial planning is wise, you can hardly be expected to become an expert in the matter overnight; an estate planning attorney provides the thoroughness that can’t be found from a Google search, which could mean the difference in thousands of dollars for your family.

 A Will Becomes Effective Only After You Die

-The best way to ensure that your estate — including all of your belongings and financial holdings — is handled according to your wishes is to write a will.
+The best way to ensure that your estate — including all of your belongings and financial holdings — is handled according to your wishes is to sit down with a Denver estate planning attorney to write a will.
 A well-written will can make the process of transitioning property to survivors relatively pain-free, while also offering a chance to express personal sentiments toward loved ones.
 The process of creating a legal document can be a daunting task, and legal formalities must be complied with to ensure that your will is enforceable.
-That’s why many people turn to Lewis & Matthews for assistance with these important documents.
+That’s why many people turn to an experienced estate planning law firm like Lewis & Matthews for assistance with these important documents.
 We can simplify the process.

 Power of Attorney